briancodehub/Stock_prediction_project/README.md

 # Stock_prediction_project

-# this project was inspire from a instagram post
+# quick background
-https://www.instagram.com/p/DLOHuJKyPbn/
+this project was inspire from a instagram post https://www.instagram.com/p/DLOHuJKyPbn/

 building a ML model to predict stock price for educational propose only.